THEME: RACIAL EQUALITY AND INCLUSION

 Workshop 2: Rights, diversity and inclusion

 Workshop 2 took place at Skadden, Arps, Slate, Meagher & Flom LLP on the topic of racial discrimination.
 We kicked off the morning with a session facilitated by Amnesty Hong Kong on the history and origin of international human rights and the UN human rights system.
 Then fellows explored previous racial equality social movements to get a sense of effective campaigns.
 After a lunch where the Final Project and Team-Coaching aspects of the fellowship were introduced, the Equal Opportunities Commission conducted a session on Hong Kong’s Race Discrimination Ordinance.
+Jeffrey Andrews from Christian Action and Law Yuk Kai from Hong Kong Human Rights Monitor then discussed the history of the movement for racial equality in Hong Kong and the work done by civil society to advance the RDO.
 Fellows became familiar with the laws and policies protecting Hong Konger’s rights and how to exercise those rights.
 In the afternoon, Community Business facilitated a discussion on how the fellows can foster diversity and inclusion in their own work.

 Workshop 3: Planning your strategy

 Workshop 3 was hosted at PwC with a focus on strategies and methods fellows can use to achieve their goals.
 We kicked off the morning with a panel discussion with a diverse group of community leaders who successfully helped bring about social change using different tactics and making compromises along the way, including Haider Kikabhoy from Walk In Hong Kong, Eman Villanueva advocate for domestic workers, and Suzanne Wu from Oxfam.
 The fellows then reflected on the panel and analyzed common variables present in the examples, as well as exploring different advocacy tools, factors, and considerations.
-After lunch, the Centre for Positive Change Asia facilitated a group coaching session based on the norms discussed during Workshop 1.
+After lunch, our advisor Christine Cheong from Step Ahead Consulting facilitated a group coaching session based on the norms discussed during Workshop 1.
 Later in the afternoon, Rights Exposure guided a session on discussing and planning for the Final Project, exploring strategic frameworks and tools for putting together an audiovisual storytelling campaign.

 Workshop 4: Taking action, mobilizing resources